andrei-polukhin/social-media-profiler/README.rst

 - ``IPSTACK_API_KEY`` is your API key from `ipstack <https://ipstack.com/>`_.
 If you do not have it, this is a 2-minute procedure.
 - ``LINKEDIN_LOGIN`` and ``LINKEDIN_PASSWORD`` are the login and the password to your LinkedIn profile (no API-related credentials needed).
 - ``INSTAGRAM_LOGIN`` and ``INSTAGRAM_PASSWORD`` are the login and the password to your Instagram profile (no API-related credentials needed).
-- For the following 4 credentials you have to create an app at `Twitter Developers Portal <https://developer.twitter.com/en>`_.
-After this you get ``TWITTER_API_KEY`` and ``TWITTER_API_SECRET`` from your app page.
+- For the following 4 credentials, you have to create an app at `Twitter Developers Portal <https://developer.twitter.com/en>`_.
+After this, you get ``TWITTER_API_KEY`` and ``TWITTER_API_SECRET`` from your app page.
 Your access token and access token secret can be received using the ``tweepy`` library.
 In case you do not know how to get it, watch this `tutorial <https://www.youtube.com/watch?v=dvAurfBB6Jk>`_ up to 12:45 minutes.
 The access token and the access token secret are *permanent*, so this set up happens only once.

-*Note*: Do not worry about entering your profile information for LinkedIn and Instagram: although we use their APIs a bit illegally, LinkedIn will catch you only after 900 consecutive API calls per hour on **one** profile, and for Instagram I have implemented a caching algorithm to avoid logging in each time (cache settings have to be renewed every 2 months).
+*Note*: Do not worry about entering your profile information for LinkedIn and Instagram: although we use their APIs a bit illegally, LinkedIn will catch you only after 900 consecutive API calls per hour on **one** profile, and for Instagram, I have implemented a caching algorithm to avoid logging in each time (cache settings have to be renewed every 2 months).

 2. Install all the dependencies from ``Pipfile`` and ``Pipfile.lock`` using `pipenv <https://github.com/pypa/pipenv>`_: